Hogfeldt/bioconda_recipe_gen/docs/usage/tutorial.rst

 Recipe Build
 ++++++++++++

 We are now ready to give our inital recipe as input to BiRG.
-The build command takes three required arguments as shown below:
+The build command takes two required arguments as shown below:

 .. code-block:: console